Description

 Affected Systems

 Apache Solr versions 9.4.0 through 9.10.1 and 10.0.0 are affected.
-Clusters that never used the BasicAuth bootstrap tool or that replaced the template users with strong passwords after bootstrap are not vulnerable.
+Clusters that never used the bin/solr auth enable command during bootstrap or that have replaced the template users with strong, unique passwords are not vulnerable.

 Risk and Exploitability